How to prepare for online exams

-#1 You will want to have done your studying for the exam itself!
+#1 Study!
+One of the most important tips for online test preparation is to make sure you’ve thoroughly studied for the exam itself.
 The exam will be structured by your instructor so you can best demonstrate your ability to apply and synthesize what you have been learning in the class.

 #2 Make sure that your computer and webcam are working properly, and do our Simple Single-Click System Check to ensure you have the proper browser and meet minimum OS requirements [click here for our system check then scroll down to “Simple Single-Click System Check”].
-Also, do your best to make sure that the room where you are taking the test is empty of other people and as free of clutter as possible.
+When you’re taking a proctored exam, it’s best to make sure that the room where you’re taking the test is well-lit, clear of clutter, and that no other people are present.

 #4 While Honorlock does not require a photo ID, many academic institutions do require a photo ID.